Anson2251/trackmaker/README.md

 This [<u>online demo</u>](https://anson2251.github.io/trackmaker/) (on the `gh-page-demo` branch) is for experimental use only.
 It is now automatically built with the latest code on the `main` branch.
 Some features may not work properly.

+### About the Tauri demo

+[Tauri](https://v2.tauri.app/) is a framework for building tiny, fast binaries for all major desktop and mobile platforms.

+The desktop version of Trackmaker is built using Tauri.
+Unfortunately, geolocation features are currently unavailable in the Tauri environment, and the solution is work in progress.

 ### About the Credential Keys

 The required key items are set in `vite.config.ts` via the array `credentialItems`.